 12

-1. Cook the sauce until thickened, then stir in the Gruyere cheese and butter to finish the sauce.
+1. Cook the sauce until thickened, then stir in the Gruyère cheese and butter to finish the sauce.

 2. When the pork is ready, add to a skillet with butter and olive oil.

 3. Cook until golden underneath, then flip over.
-Serve warm topped with warm Mornay sauce.
+Serve warm, topped with warm mornay sauce.

 Recipe tips!

-• A good timeline to make this recipe is to bread the pork first, pop it in the refrigerator, then make the Mornay sauce while the pork chills.
+• A good timeline to make this recipe is to bread the pork first, pop it in the refrigerator, then make the mornay sauce while the pork chills.

-• Adding the cheese to the Mornay sauce should be done off-heat and if reheating the sauce, be sure to do so over low heat so the sauce doesn’t boil.
+• Adding the cheese to the mornay sauce should be done off-heat, and if reheating the sauce, be sure to do so over low heat so the sauce doesn’t boil.
 This will ensure the sauce is always smooth and never grainy.

 What to serve with pork mornay